 and close US allies considered Chavez a "threat".

-At home, opinions were and stzill are sharply divided too.
+At home, opinions were, and still are, sharply divided too.
 He may have had a lot of support from the poorer sections of the population, because of his promises of a more just wealth distribution, housing projects, etc. – Chavez called it a "revolution").
 On the other hand he is despised by a large part of the better-off and esp. the elite upper class (to whom the same politics may indeed be a threat).

 For the dark tourist, the only visible signs of all this are the many propaganda posters in the country including some evidence of a mild (comparatively speaking) form of a cult-of-personality

 .
-I saw plenty of victoriously waving Chavezes beaming down from large posters, usually accompanied by the slogan "socialismo o muerte" = 'socialism or death' – very reminiscent of Cuba
+Back when I was there in early 2008, I saw plenty of victoriously waving Chavezes beaming down from large posters, usually accompanied by the slogan "socialismo o muerte" = 'socialism or death' – very reminiscent of Cuba

-Those mildly dark aspects aside, Venezuela's tourism focuses mainly on the country's outstanding nature and scenery.
+Those dark-ish aspects aside, Venezuela's tourism has traditionally focused mainly on the country's outstanding nature and scenery.
 For those who can't imagine a holiday without tropical beaches, Venezuela has some of the best bits of the Caribbean along its northern coast and islands.

 But the truly spectacular is to be found inland.
 The wild expanse of the Orinoco Delta can almost rival the Amazon for wetland wildlife, isolation (no roads – all transport is by boat) and indigenous tribes.
 And the table mountains (Tepuis) of the Gran Sabana are one of nature's greatest spectacles on the planet.